SwinIoTLab/SenShaMart/README.md

 - blockchain/

-  This is where the logic for manging the blockchain is stored.
+  This is where the logic for managing the blockchain is stored.
   The blockchain logic is in blockchain.ts, and the blocks are in block.ts.
   Each type of transaction has its own source file.
   Utility types and constant strings are stored in transaction_base, transaction_wrapper, and uris.